 What can you do to make a difference and protect your solar rights:

 The NEM-3 decision could either kill the rooftop solar market in California (as has happened in other states like Nevada and Hawaii) or it could bring in a new era of solar and energy storage growth for consumer savings and a brighter, cleaner future for many generations to come.
-Click here to sign the petition to expand clean energy initiatives and projects in California and prevent utility companies from further monopolizing the market!
+Click here to learn more about clean energy initiatives in California and find out how you can help prevent utility companies from further monopolizing the market!